abinit/abinit/doc/tutorial/eph4isotc.md

 Before concluding this brief theoretical introduction, we would like to stress that the present formalism assumes a single superconducting gap with a weak dependence of $\kk$ so that it is possible to average the equations over the FS.
-This approximation becomes valid in the case of metals with impurities that tend to smear out the anisotropy of the superconducting gap (the so-called dirty-limit).
+This approximation becomes valid in the case of metals with impurities - the so-called dirty-limit - as impurities tend to smear out the anisotropy of the superconducting gap.
 A more detailed discussion about isotropic/anisotropic formulations can be found in [[cite:Margine2013]].

 <!--